wrighang/09_sql-challenge/README.md

 Overall Approach

-- Referenced activity assignments throughout the challenge, Xpert Learning Assistant for help with the ERD diagram and random syntax errors i was getting due to forgetting the semicolon or missing an underscore in the column headings, and sql reference cheat sheet.
+- Referenced activity assignments throughout the challenge, Xpert Learning Assistant for help with the ERD diagram and random syntax errors i was getting due to forgetting the semicolon or missing an underscore in the column headings, and sql reference cheat sheets I've used in the past at work.